raygozag/crisprfindermod/README.md

 # crisprfindermod

 Modified version of Crisprfinder.
 Not originally my code.
+Not intended for general use.
+Please use the original software.